Homeopathy? Leave system as it is, decides Germany's Spahn | DW | 18.09.2019

 In July, French Health Minister Agnes Buzyn announced that reimbursements for homeopathic treatments would be reduced and then stopped completely by 2021.

-She citied a national French health authority report claiming the method had "not scientifically demonstrated sufficient effectiveness to justify a reimbursement."
+She citied a national French health authority report whose authors concluded that the method had "not scientifically demonstrated sufficient effectiveness to justify a reimbursement."

 Swiss system preferred